Meet Greg, Tucson resident

 The contrast agent that may be used is an iodine-based material.
 Radiology Ltd. uses only non-ionic contrast agents (the safest kind), but with all contrast agents there is always the potential for allergic reaction.
 Be sure to tell your technologist if you have experienced a reaction to CT contrast in the past.
-If you are diabetic and take Glucophage, Glucovance, or any other type of metformin medication to regulate your diabetes, you will need to stop taking it for 48 hours after your exam.

 For your safety and the protection of others, we do not allow anybody except patients in our exam rooms.